XDanielPaul/PDB-Social-Network/README.md

   - `poetry run litestar --app app.controllers.command_controller:app run --port 8000`
   - `poetry run litestar --app app.controllers.query_controller:app run --port 8001`
   - `poetry run python app/message_broker/event_handler.py`

+# Pre-commit hooks
+Before you commit, you need to run pre-commit to ensure that your code is formatted correctly and that you have no linting errors.
+To do this, run `pre-commit` in the root directory of the project.
+If you have any errors, you will need to fix them before you can commit.